Want More Dream Clients? Re-Ignite Your Marketing Mindset

 Start with these:

 Which skills are self-taught?
-Are you good at writing, organizing, planning,
+Are you good at writing, organizing, planning, or helping people get through tough times?

-Did you help a friend plan their wedding, start a business, or get through a difficult time?
+How have you helped people—even if they haven’t paid you for it?
+Did you help a friend plan their wedding, start a non-profit, win a new job, or get through a difficult time?

-or do you ask the right questions at the right time to help clients focus and make progress?
+What are your natural talents?
+Are you an epic listener, a great storyteller, or do you ask the right questions at the right time to help clients make progress?

 Don’t forget to list awards, certifications, and accolades you’ve received.
-These also help remind you of the value you bring.

-Some examples of marketing mindset affirmations are:
+Examples of marketing mindset affirmations could be:

-2 // Review update your ideal client avatars’ backstory
+2// Review + update your ideal client avatars’ backstory

 Not only will documenting their complete story help clarify who your ideal clients are, but you can also review it when you need a reminder of why marketing is important.